AK-Developorama/ak-dev-cv/README.md

-Welcome to my CV!
+Welcome to my Curriculum Vitae!

+My aim was to make a reusable component-based CV in React and host in online like a webpage.

+As it is designed and developed by me, I have helped many friends have beautiful CVs based on this project.

+If you would like to use it too, please get in touch :)

 Live site:

 https://cv-akdev.herokuapp.com/

 Dependencies:

 - React

-- Bootsrap

 - Material UI